Engineering works: questions, answers and tips

 Can I travel on an NS bus for free if my train is not running?

-No. If you travel aboard a replacement NS bus, you still need a valid NS ticket.
-If you have an OV-chipkaart, you can travel as you normally would with the train.
-Simply check in when you board the bus, and check out when you leave.
-If your journey begins or ends with a train journey, then you can check in or out at the station.
+No. If you travel using the NS-bus replacement transportation, then you do still need a valid NS ticket.
+You can use your OV-chipkaart to travel just as you would with the train.
+Simply check in when you board the bus, and check out when you leave again.
+If your journey begins or ends with a train trip, then you can check in- and out at the departure or arrival station.

 What should I do if I take a detour using a different carrier?